tkuo-tkuo/DeepMutationOperators/README.md

 Background
 ----------------
-  (some background about mutation operators will be added here)
+  (some background information about mutation operators will be added here)

 Configuration